jpillora/jquery.rest/README.md

 `id`s must be a string or number.

 `data` is a [jQuery Ajax](http://api.jquery.com/jQuery.ajax/) Options Object's data property.
+If `ajax.data` is set on the `client` this `data` will extend it.

-Note: A helpful error will be thrown when invalid arguments are used.
+Note: A helpful error will be thrown if invalid arguments are used.

 Options
 ---